Policy overview

 By law, a voluntary redundancy is still a dismissal because of redundancy, even though the agreement is between an employer and employee.

 A dismissal conversation must take place to satisfy legal requirements.
+Where agreed with the individual, this can be issued in writing.

 Appeals process – application for voluntary redundancy rejected